 Corn on the cob isn't just for warm-weather cookouts.
 While it might a bit too messy or serve corn on the cob at a large family dinner, that's not the case when the Thanksgiving guest list is limited to just the two of you.
 Corn on the cob is a fun treat that channels the spirit of the first Thanksgiving.
 A lot of the ingredients people associate with Thanksgiving recipes didn't exist back then (such as cream of whatever soup and corn syrup), but it's pretty certain that maize was part of that first Thanksgiving meal.

-Want to add some elegance to your Thanksgiving meal?
+Want to add some rustic elegance to your Thanksgiving meal?
 Ratatouille is a tasty mixture of eggplant, zucchini, other vegetables, and spices that is a perfect, yet unexpected, side dish to serve with any of the meats or entrées listed above.
 The standard ratatouille recipe involves sautéing the ingredients on the stove, then roasting the mixture in the oven.
 You can also prepare ratatouille in a slow cooker.
 To avoid leftovers following a two-person meal, reduce these recipes by 50%.

 Delicious 2-Person Thanksgiving Dessert Recipes

 Dessert is a must for even the most intimate of Thanksgiving dinners.
-If you don't want to be tempted by way too many leftover sweets, opt for spectacular sweets that can be prepared in small portions.
+If you don't want to be tempted by way too many leftover sweets, opt for spectacular desserts that can be prepared in small portions.

 Thanksgiving Mug Cakes